 (5) Without limiting the Interpretation Act 1984 section 45(2), the regulations may provide that a reduction, waiver, refund or deferral of a charge for granting, renewing or varying any licence for a vehicle applies subject to conditions imposed by the CEO that are specified in the licence.

-[Section 132 amended by No. 10 of 2015 s.
+[Section 132 amended: No. 10 of 2015 s.
 12.]

 133. Exemptions from regulations about vehicle standards and requirements